-6.6 At Kessingland Church of England Primary Academy we understand that criminal exploitation of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity.
+6.6 At the Academy we understand that criminal exploitation of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity.
 Drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
 Key to identifying potential involvement in county lines are missing episodes, when the victim may have been trafficked for the purpose of transporting drugs.
-If a child is suspected to be at risk of or involved in county lines, a referral to the Suffolk MASH and Children's Services will be made alongside consideration of availability of local services/third sector providers who offer support to victims of county lines exploitation.